Minimum viable product: Description

 A minimum viable product has just enough core features to effectively deploy the product, and no more.
 Developers typically deploy the product to a subset of possible customers, such as early adopters who are thought to be more forgiving, more likely to give feedback, and able to grasp a product vision from an early prototype or marketing information.
-This strategy targets avoiding building products that customers do not want and seek to maximize information about the customer with the least money spent.
+This strategy aims to avoid building products that customers do not want and seeks to maximize information about the customer with the least money spent.
 The technique falls under the Lean Startup methodology as MVPs aim to test business hypotheses and validated learning is one of the five principles of the Lean Startup method.
 It contrasts strongly with the traditional "stealth mode" method of product development where businesses make detailed business plans spanning a considerable time horizon.
 Steve Blank posited that the main principle of the Lean Startup approach rests in the validation of the hypotheses underlying the product by asking customers if they want the product or if the product meets their needs, and pivoting to another approach if the hypothesis turns out to be false.
 This approach to validating business ideas cheaply before substantial investment saves costs and limits risk as businesses that upon experimentation turn out to be commercially unfeasible can easily be terminated.
 It is especially important as the main cause of startup failure is the lack of market need; that is, many startups fail because their product isn't needed by many people, and so they cannot generate enough revenue to recoup the initial investment.
 Thus it can be said that utilizing an MVP would illuminate a prospective entrepreneur on the market demand for their products.